juliusacar/MEAN-Paymecity/README.md

 ##### Purpose

-> To create a Single-Page Application with the MEAN stack that does CRUD operation.
+> To develop a Single-Page Application with the MEAN stack that does CRUD operation.

 # Paymecity